taylorwood/taylorwood.github.io/_posts/2018-10-15-clojure-spec-faq.md

 tags:   clojure spec intro beginner faq guide manual tips
 ---

-[Clojure.spec](https://clojure.org/about/spec) has been available (in alpha) for some time, and there are great [talks](https://www.youtube.com/watch?v=oyLBGkS5ICk) and resources like the [rationale](https://clojure.org/about/spec) and [official guide](https://clojure.org/guides/spec), but I'd like to write about common beginners' issues I've seen.
+[Clojure.spec](https://clojure.org/about/spec) has been available (in alpha) for some time, and there are great [talks](https://www.youtube.com/watch?v=oyLBGkS5ICk) and resources like the [rationale](https://clojure.org/about/spec) and [official guide](https://clojure.org/guides/spec).
+This post supplements those with some common questions and issues I've seen.

 These are mostly things I've experienced myself or seen on [Stack Overflow](https://stackoverflow.com/questions/tagged/clojure.spec), [Clojurians Slack](http://clojurians.net), [r/Clojure](https://www.reddit.com/r/Clojure/) or [Twitter](https://twitter.com/search?q=clojure%20spec).
-The community is extremely helpful so reach out if you have questions --- it's not unusual to get an answer straight from a Clojure maintainer. _And while this post follows question & answer format, my answers are extremely non-authoritative.
-Please [report any issues](https://github.com/taylorwood/taylorwood.github.io/issues/new) you may find!_
+The community is extremely helpful so reach out if you have questions --- it's not unusual to get an answer straight from a Clojure maintainer.
+_And while this post follows question & answer format, my answers are extremely non-authoritative.
+Please [report any issues](https://github.com/taylorwood/taylorwood.github.io/issues/new) you find!_

 ## Usage